©

 Background Reading: Norton, "A material theory of induction"

-For example, you might have heard of the late Paul the Octopus, an English octopus from Weymouth who became famous for his 2010 World Cup predictions in Oberhausen, Germany.
+Another issue is the problem of coincidence: you might have heard of the late Paul the Octopus, an English octopus from Weymouth who became famous for his 2010 World Cup predictions in Oberhausen, Germany.
 For each of the World Cup matches involving Germany, Paul would be given two boxes of food.
 The boxes were identical except for the flags of the teams displayed prominently on the front.
 Each time, Paul would choose to eat from one box of food first.
 Each time Paul chose the box displaying the flag of the team that would win the day's match.
+If Paul's choices were random, then his predictions were equivalent to correctly predicting the outcome 7 coin tosses in a row, for which you have a roughly 1 out of 125 percent chance.

+We need to either produce a more sophisticated account or give up on induction entirely.
 Karl Popper chose the latter.
-Let's briefly consider that option before returning to the former.
+So, let's briefly consider that option before returning to the former.

 You have probably heard of Popper's most famous catch-phrase, real science must be falsifiable.
 His advocacy of this view had an long-standing influence on scientists in both the natural and social sciences, in part because of Popper's extensive engagement with both at LSE.
+However, this is not what Popper was saying, nor is it even his idea.

 Popper was in part concerned with the lack of a reason to believe that induction works, much like the predictive powers of Paul the Octopus.
 But he was also concerned that inductive confirmation was responsible for some of the greatest failures of science.